 - Module The module number.

+- Slot # / Drive #

-- Slot # The slot number in the form m.s (where m is the module number and s is the slot number.
-A number in the form D (#) is for a drive number.
+- For slots, it shows the slot number (in the form m.s where m is the module number and s is the slot number) showing where the cartridge currently is located.

+- For drives, it shows the drive number (numbered from the bottom upward) showing where the cartridge currently is located.

 - Barcode The barcode label (if any).

 - Full X if a cartridge is in the slot.

 - Gen. LTO generation of the cartridge.

+- Slot (drives only) The slot from which the cartridge originated.

 - Partition The partition number.

+- NOTE: Cartridges stored in unused slots, which are not available for move operations, are grayed out and are not assigned to any partition.